mesosphere/dcos-commons/docs/pages/operations-guide.md

 ## Plan Operations
 ### List
-Show all plans for this service
+Show all plans for this service.

 ```bash
 dcos kakfa plan list
 ```

 ### Status
-Display the status of the plan with the provided plan name
+Display the status of the plan with the provided plan name.

 ```bash
 dcos kafka plan status deploy
 ```

-NOTE: the `--json` flag, though not default is helpful in extracting phase UUIDs.
-Using the UUID instead of name for a phase is a more certain way to ensure that the request, ie to pause or force-complete, is exactly the phase intended.
+**Note:** The `--json` flag, though not default, is helpful in extracting phase UUIDs.
+Using the UUID instead of name for a phase is a more ensures that the request, ie to pause or force-complete, is exactly the phase intended.

 ### Start
-Start the plan with the provided name and any optional plan arguments
+Start the plan with the provided name and any optional plan arguments.

 ```bash
 dcos kafka plan start deploy
 ```

 ### Stop
-Stop the running plan with the provided name
+Stop the running plan with the provided name.

 ```bash
 dcos kafka plan stop deploy